Included in price:

 Orchestra resident on course: Neue Philharmonie Hamburg;

-The 3 best students will take part in the Laeiszhalle concert after the masterclass;
+Max.
+4 best students will take part in the concert at The Laeiszhalle Grand Hall after the masterclass;

 P. Tchaikovsky - Symphony No. 4 (movements 1 and 3)